Tech-for-Sustainable-Development/.github/profile/README.md

 - Share what you learn, including work that does not work out.
 - Some projects will go further than others.

-The point is to start working and see where the work leads, and it all starts with a problem, a question, or a idea.
+The point is to start working and see where the work leads, and **it all starts with a problem, a question, or a idea**.

 ### Have a problem, question, or idea?